Robert E. Hillman, PhD, CCC-SLP

 Dr. Hillman has been awarded over 26 grants from governmental and private sources to support his research.
 He has had research funding from the National Institutes of Health (NIH) since 1984.
 His research and over 150 publications have focused primarily on developing methods for improving the prevention, diagnosis, and treatment of voice and airway disorders.

-In the past Dr. Hillman has been actively involved in the design and review of research programs at NIH, having served on the "Expert Panel on Voice and Voice Disorders to Update the National Strategic Research Plan" for the National Institute for Deafness and Other Communication Disorders, and as a project site visitor for the National Cancer Institute, and as a core member of the Motor Function and Speech Rehabilitation Study Section at the NIH Center for Scientific Review.
-He has also served as an editorial consultant and on the editorial boards of several professional journals, and has been an invited/keynote speaker at over 50 national and international meetings.
+In the past Dr. Hillman has been actively involved in the design and review of research programs at NIH, having served on the "Expert Panel on Voice and Voice Disorders to Update the National Strategic Research Plan" for the National Institute for Deafness and Other Communication Disorders, and as a project site visitor for the National Cancer Institute, as a core member of the Motor Function and Speech Rehabilitation Study Section at the NIH Center for Scientific Review, and as a Member of the Advisory Council for the National Institute for Deafness and Other Communication Disorders.
+He has also served as an editorial consultant and on the editorial boards of several professional journals and has been an invited/keynote speaker at over 50 national and international meetings.

-Dr. Hillman is an elected Fellow of the American Speech-Language-Hearing Association, and is one of only five speech-language pathologists in the country to be elected as an Associate Member of the American Laryngological Association (a physician’s organization).
+Dr. Hillman is an elected Fellow of the American Speech-Language-Hearing Association and is one of only a small number of speech-language pathologists in the country to be elected as an Associate Member of the American Laryngological Association and the - American Bronchoesophalogical Association - both physician organizations.

 - Mechanisms for normal and disordered voice production